squareben1/my_algorithms/README.md

 For list of 8, binary = O(log<sub>3</sub>) i.e. 3 guesses max.

-## Notes on Chapter 2
+## Chapter 2 - Selection Sort

+### Arrays & Linked Lists

 Arrays have fast reads and slow inserts.
 Linked lists have slow reads and fast inserts.

-**Selection Sort**:
+**Arrays** = items stored next to each other in memory.

+ **Arrays = Slow inserts** because, like at cinema when new person coems along, you have to move the whole array to somewhere it will fit if the next memory slot is taken.

+**Arrays = Fast Reads** Arrays are great if you want to read random elements, because you can look up any element in your array instantly.

+**Linked Lists = Slow Reads** = items stored at different places in memory with each item pointing to location of next.
+Like a treasure hunt.

+Like a Top 10 best blah blah list where you have to click through to get to end

+**Linked Lists = Fast inserts** because you can put new items anywhere and store the location with the previous item.
+Never have to move.
+**Fast Deletions** too as just have to change what teh previous element points to.

+**Arrays = We all need to move down - there's a four over there**

+**Linked Lists = “Let’s split up and watch the film.”**

+### Selection Sort:
 Strange concept covered more in chapter 3...
 Sorting a list of 7 songs with play counts.
 To sort in order you iterate over the list 7 times to find most played, push that into new list then iterate over the remaining songs to find the next most played.
 Repeat until list sorted.

 This is O(n<sup>2</sup>)...even though really you only check the list half that number of times on average.
 QUE??
-It says this is because O notation ignores half numbers...'constants like 1/2 are ignored in Big O notation'.
+ANSWER: this is because O notation ignores half numbers...'constants like 1/2 are ignored in Big O notation'.

+**Revisiting**: You check a list O(n) times, then check it O(n-1) times, O(n-2) times and so on. in theory therefore you actually check it O(n...and a half) times.
+BUT constants like 1/2 are ignored in Big O notation.

-## Chapter 3
+## Chapter 3 - Recursion

 ### Recursion ###